Are you read for a pattern for a Knit Cotton Washcloth? This one has a lovely crochet edge to give it a little something special.

 Thanks again for stopping by today because I really do appreciate your company more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!
 And I do hope you’ll stop by again soon.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox.

 I have published printable PDFs of several of my most popular knit patterns and have made those available to all of my subscribers.
 I will also continue to add patterns and printables to this page as we go along, so come back and check every now and again.
-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar, towards the top a bit, or by clicking the box right below.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar, towards the top a bit.
 I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.

 Until next time,